-Savvy bargain fans out there, you've waited long enough, the holiday season is finally here.
-Time to grab yourself that mobile phone deal you've been waiting for.
+Time to grab yourself that mobile phone deal you've been waiting for?

-Microsoft's finally brought out a top of the range smartphone in 2015, and while we're deep into 2016 now, this is the phone for you if you're thinking of getting a handset that could actually begin to replace your PC.
+Microsoft finally brought out a top of the range smartphone in 2015, and while we're into 2017 now, this is the phone for you if you're thinking of getting a handset that could actually begin to replace your PC.

 The Lumia 950 XL is a phone with a huge 5.7-inch QHD (2560 x 1440) screen, oodles of power thanks to the Snapdragon 810 chipset inside (combined with a useful 3GB of RAM) and for those that love customisation, there's a removable back, battery and microSD slot as well.